 Hartland is a village in Waukesha County, Wisconsin, along the Bark River (Rock), and is a suburb of Milwaukee.
-The population was 9,110 at the 2010 census with 3,566 households, and 2,440 families residing in the village.
+The population was 9,110 at the 2021 census with 9,566 households.

 Nestled in a wooded setting in Hartland’s small-town atmosphere you’re within walking distance for the necessity of life, including parks, walking trails, fine restaurants, shopping, groceries, pharmacies, banking and much more.

 Two blocks from the Hartland Recreation and Community Education Center, which activities include: dance, art, crafts, exercise, health, nutrition, leisurely living series, cards, computers, etc!
 Walking distance from your apartment home to Nixon Park for Thursday night summer concerts.

 - Inclusion Coffee

 - Beer Snobs Ale & Eats